bschwind/opencascade-rs/docs/writing_bindings.md

 pub fn STEPControl_Reader_ctor() -> UniquePtr<STEPControl_Reader>;
 ```

 Mercifully, the reader constructor requires zero parameters.
-But the next step, reading a from a file, requires us to pass a String argument for the file name. cxx provides some facilities for converting between Rust strings and C++ strings, but now we'll have to define a function manually in `wrapper.hxx`.
+But the next step, reading from a file, requires us to pass a String argument for the file name. cxx provides some facilities for converting between Rust strings and C++ strings, but now we'll have to define a function manually in `wrapper.hxx`.

 ```rust
 pub fn read_step(